-- 5.1 The current South African common law position is that the so-called "Dominant Impression Test" (the Test) must be applied to determine whether a worker is an independent contractor or an employee.
+The current South African common law position is that the so-called "dominant impression test" (the Test) must be applied to determine whether a worker is an independent contractor or an employee.
 The Test makes use of several indicators, of differing significance or weight, which have to be applied in the relevant context.
 At common law, no single indicator is conclusive or a determinant of a person's status.
 The Test is essentially an analytical tool that is designed for application in the employment environment to establish the dependence or independence of a person.
-The person that is tested can be an individual worker or a business. - 5.2 The Test can be applied in the two situations mentioned in paragraph 2.2 above.
+The person that is tested can be an individual worker or a business.

+The Test can be applied in the two situations mentioned under 3.